Bob Long (linebacker)

-Robert Wendell Long (born February 24, 1934) is a former American football linebacker in the National Football League (NFL) for the Los Angeles Rams, Detroit Lions and Dallas Cowboys.
-He played college football at the University of California at Los Angeles.
+Robert Wendell Long (born February 24, 1934) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Los Angeles Rams, Detroit Lions and Dallas Cowboys.
+He played college football for the UCLA Bruins.

-Early years
+Early life

-Long attended South Pasadena High School, before moving on to the University of California at Los Angeles.
+Long attended South Pasadena High School, before moving on to the University of California, Los Angeles.
 In 1954, he was a part of the team that shared the national championship with Ohio State University.

 Professional career

 Los Angeles Rams

-Long was selected by the Los Angeles Rams in the second round (18th overall) of the 1955 NFL Draft.
+Long was selected by the Los Angeles Rams in the second round (18th overall) of the 1955 NFL draft.
 On October 2, he was traded to the Detroit Lions in exchange for a draft choice.